Contaminated Drinking Water at Camp Lejeune Linked to Cancer

 - Any lost wages or other types of damages you may have suffered

-As a result, Camp Lejeune settlement amounts will be determined on a case-by-case basis and will be decided on the facts of each case.
+As a result, Camp Lejeune settlement amounts will be determined on a case-by-case basis and will be decided on the facts of each case, such as any conditions that pre-existed time on base.

 Do I Need Camp Lejeune Lawyers for a Water Contamination Lawsuit?